puzzlepeaches/ffufw/README.md

 Available Commands:
-  help        Help about any command version     Print the version number of the generated code example
+  help        Help about any command version     Print the version number of generated code example

 Flags:
-  -t, --concurrency int             Set the concurrency level for scanning (default 3) -c, --config string               Specify the config file for FFUF (default "~/.ffufrc") -e, --exclude-waf                 Exclude WAFs from the scans.
+  -t, --concurrency int             Set the concurrency level for scanning (default 3) -c, --config string               Specify the config file for FFUF (default "~/.ffufrc") -w, --custom-wordlist string      Specify a custom wordlist to use for scanning.
+This disable technology detection and pre-defined wordlists for all URLs.
+  -e, --exclude-waf                 Exclude WAFs from the scans.
       --ffuf string                 Specify the path to the ffuf binary (default "ffuf") --ffufPostprocessing string   Specify the path to the ffufPostprocessing binary (default "ffufPostprocessing")